ohiofi/code-u-level-2/README.md

 : Fear of missing out, anxiety that you might be excluded from beneficial events or experiences p(doom)
-: probability of doom, a percentage that expresses someone’s personal outlook of the probability of AI dystopia supervised learning
+: probability of doom, a percentage that expresses someone’s personal outlook of the probability of AI dystopia

-: a strategy in which an algorithm is fed data with input and output labels.
-Also known as a pre-trained model unsupervised learning
+unsupervised learning
 : a strategy
 perceptron